HELPLINE 0870 185 1840

 - Claims For Dependents

-Obtaining a Grant of Probate ~ The first step in obtaining a grant of probate is for the person named executor in the will to make an initial valuation of the deceased’s assets.
-The proposed executor must also calculate the total amount of liabilities, including the inheritance tax if applicable.
-Only after the valuation has been performed can the proposed executor file an application for probate with the Probate Registry.
+The first step in obtaining a Grant of Probate is for the person named as executor in the will to make an initial valuation of the deceased’s assets.
+The proposed executor must also calculate the total amount of liabilities, including inheritance tax if applicable.
+Only after the valuation has been performed can the proposed executor submit an application for a Grant of Probate with the Probate Registry.
 Accompanying the application must be a sworn affidavit which outlines the assets and value of the estate.
 The application must also include the original will.

 A copy of all the documents outlined above is also submitted to the Capital Taxes Office.
 The Capital Taxes Office considers the content of the documents.
-If the Office is satisfied, it will approve the issue of the grant of probate made by the Registry.
+If the Office is satisfied, it will approve the issue of the Grant of Probate made by the Registry.

 Once all of the requisite approvals have been obtained, the executor will then begin the work of managing the assets.
 The first step is to gather all of the deceased’s assets and use whatever amount is necessary to pay any liabilities.
 After all of the liabilities have been met, the executor will then distribute the assets of the estate according to the instructions in the will.